balaganeshbala/oneto50/README.md

-# oneto50
+# One to 50
-1 to 50 game for iOS
+1 to 50 game developed in Swift for iOS.